AustinLCP/VirPro/README.md

 ## 🔧 How to Run
 ### 1. Preliminary

 GGA is a weakly supervised point encoder that outputs 3D bounding boxes.
 [PGD](https://github.com/open-mmlab/mmdetection3d) is a fully supervised monocular 3D encoder.
 In the GGA+PGD training pipeline, the 3D boxes predicted by GGA are used as pseudo labels to replace the ground-truth annotations required by PGD.
-This project integrates the VirPro pretraining paradigm into the GGA+PGD framework to further enhance weakly supervised monocular 3D detection performance and validate its effectiveness
+This project integrates the VirPro pretraining paradigm into the GGA+PGD framework to further enhance weakly supervised monocular 3D detection performance.

 ### 2. Installation